lilipavlova/react-home-designs/README.md

 - Public part: Login/Register and the main idea of the website
 - Private part: After succesful Login/Register you can create designs, uploading photos via Cloudenary and explore all the desings per category.
 You have a separate tab for your own designs with delete functionality.
 And separate tab for the designs you liked already.
 All designes are ordered accorindg the most liked ones.

+- Front-end:
-- Front-end: ReactJs
+   - ReactJs
+- Back-end:
+   - Node.js
+   - Express
-- Back-end: Node.js, Express, Mongoose
+   - Mongoose
+   - Database: MongoDB hosted on Atlas

 - Install dependencies:
    - folder project-design: npm install